 Your first step is to determine how much money the property can generate.
 This is its gross rental income, which includes not just the monthly rent but also any additional fees from sources like parking, laundry, or pet fees.
 While many property listings provide a projected rental income, you should treat that number as a starting point, not the final word.
 Conduct your own research by looking at comparable rental units in the area to verify the market rate.
 A realistic income projection is the bedrock of your entire analysis, so it pays to be thorough and conservative here.

-Identify All Operating Expenses
+Uncovering All Your Operating Expenses

 One of the most common mistakes new investors make is underestimating the true cost of owning a rental property.
 Your mortgage is just one piece of the puzzle.
 To get an accurate picture, you must account for all operating expenses.
 This list includes property taxes, insurance, property management fees, utilities (if not paid by the tenant), HOA fees, and funds for routine maintenance and repairs.
 Our accounting and CPA services can help you set up a system to track these costs meticulously, ensuring no expense is overlooked and your financial picture remains clear from day one.

-Factor in Vacancy and Credit Loss
+Why You Must Plan for Vacancy and Credit Loss

 Assuming your property will be occupied 100% of the time is a recipe for disappointment.
 In reality, you’ll have periods between tenants (vacancy) and may occasionally deal with tenants who don’t pay on time (credit loss).
 Failing to account for this can lead to dangerously optimistic income projections.
 A good rule of thumb is to set aside 5% to 10% of your gross rental income to cover potential vacancy and credit losses.
 Check the average vacancy rates for your specific market to refine this estimate.
 Building this buffer into your calculations ensures your investment strategy is prepared for real-world scenarios.

-4 Key Metrics for Analyzing Investment Properties
+4 Essential Metrics for Analyzing a Real Estate Investment Property

 Once you have a handle on a property’s potential income and expenses, you can start running the numbers.
 These four key metrics will give you a clear, data-driven picture of a deal’s potential.
 Think of them as the essential tools in your analysis toolkit, helping you move beyond gut feelings to make confident investment decisions.
 Each one tells a different part of the story, from the property’s standalone performance to the return on your specific investment.

-Net Operating Income (NOI): Gauge Profitability
+Net Operating Income (NOI): A Clear View of Profitability

 Net Operating Income, or NOI, is the first number you should always calculate.
 It’s your property’s total income minus all operating expenses, but before you factor in your mortgage payment.
 This metric shows you how much profit the property generates on its own, regardless of financing.
 A strong NOI is the foundation of a good investment.
 Getting this number right requires meticulous bookkeeping, which is where professional accounting and CPA services can make a huge difference in ensuring your calculations are accurate from the start.

-Capitalization Rate (Cap Rate): Compare Opportunities
+Capitalization Rate (Cap Rate): How to Compare Properties

 The Capitalization Rate, or Cap Rate, is your go-to metric for comparing different properties.
 You find it by dividing the NOI by the property’s purchase price.
 This gives you a percentage that represents the potential rate of return on an all-cash purchase.
 Because it doesn’t include financing, the Cap Rate allows you to compare a small multifamily building to a large apartment complex on an equal footing.
 It’s a quick way to gauge if a property’s asking price is reasonable for its income-generating potential in a specific market.